-As a final note, it may be beneficial to define the box as a named region.
-For larger boxes, in particular, naming may help non-visual users to understand that they have entered - and exited - a link card that behaves unlike a standard page content segment.
-This does not, of course, replace a good heading structure, which is required regardless, but rather supports it.
+As a final note, it may be beneficial to define the box as a named region, or even give it a named role.
+For larger boxes, in particular, this may help non-visual users understand that they have entered - and exited - a link card that behaves unlike a standard page content segment.
+This does not, of course, replace a good heading structure, which is required regardless, but rather complements it.